Malware-Hunter/sbseg22-feature-selection/methods/RFG/README.md

                         Number of folds to use in k-fold cross validation.
 Default: 10.
   -t THRESHOLD, --prediction-threshold THRESHOLD
                         Prediction threshold for Weka classifiers.
-Default: 0.6
+Default: 0.6 -n N_SAMPLES, --n-samples N_SAMPLES
+                        Use a subset of n samples from the dataset.
+RFG uses the whole dataset by default.
 ```